Bacon Wrapped Turkey with Maple + Sage

 • ¾ cup (1 ½ sticks) butter, at room temperature

-• 3 tablespoons finely chopped fresh sage leaves
+• 3 tablespoons minced fresh sage leaves

 • Salt & freshly ground black pepper